agodwinp/item-catalog/README.md

     $ vagrant ssh

 Congratulations!
 You've now installed the Linux image, started the VM and are logged into the VM via ssh.
-If you log out of the Linux instance or close the terminal, the next time you want to use it you only need to run `cd logs_analysis` and `vagrant ssh`.
+If you log out of the Linux instance or close the terminal, the next time you want to use it you only need to run `cd item_catalog` and `vagrant ssh`.

 ### Configuring the Virtual Machine
 To install the correct packages, make sure you're still working within the installed VM.
 If not, `cd item_catalog` and run `vagrant ssh`.